SharmaShivani12/Customer-personality-segmentation-using-K-means-Clustering/README.md

 The x-axis is labeled 'Income' and the y-axis 'Total_Spending'.
 Both axes have positive and negative values, suggesting that the data has been scaled or normalized.

-From the perspective of a business, these clusters can help in tailoring marketing strategies.
-For instance, targeting might involve focusing on high-income, high-spending customers differently than low-income, high-spending customers.
-The company could also investigate why certain high-income customers are low-spenders and develop strategies to increase their spending.